The Bankruptcy Means Test: Overcoming the Presumption of Abuse

 If the Court Does Not Agree

-If the trustee or the US Trustee's office does not agree with your decision to proceed under Chapter 7, they will file a motion to dismiss your case.
-The bankruptcy court will have to decide whether it is appropriate to allow you to obtain a Chapter 7 discharge.
-If the bankruptcy court does not agree that you present special circumstances, you still have options:
+If the trustee or the U.S. Trustee's office does not agree with your decision to proceed under Chapter 7, they will file a motion to dismiss your case.
+The bankruptcy court will then weigh in.
+If the court sides with the trustee, your case will be dismissed.
+If it sides with you, you will receive the appropriate Chapter 7 discharge.

-If your income has drastically changed during the six-month look-back period, waiting a few months to refile may be the answer.
-But also keep in mind that a Chapter 13 plan does not necessarily require you to pay 100% of your unsecured debt before you are discharged.
-You might prefer a Chapter 7, but a Chapter 13 with low payments over three to five years might be better than going without any relief at all.
+If your income has drastically changed during the six-month look-back period, you may be close to passing the means test, but older income is preventing that for the moment.
+If that's the case, waiting a few months to refile may be your best strategy.
+However, keep in mind that a Chapter 13 plan does not necessarily require you to pay 100% of your unsecured debt before you are discharged.
+You might prefer a Chapter 7, but you have no guarantee that you'll eventually qualify for one, and a Chapter 13 payment plan might be better than going without any relief at all.